jakeharding/django-jasmine/README.rst

 6. Add a urlconf to include('django_jasmine.urls').
 7. Visit the URL you've included in your urlconf to display Jasmine test results.
+8. Add a corresponding tag from the Jasmine github repo to specify a version of Jasmine to test with.
+Otherwise the latest tag, currently v2.4.1, is loaded.

+*Jasmine is now loaded over cdn.rawgit.com.
+A very obvious error message will appear if Jasmine isn't loaded correctly.*

 *See the example directory for more information.*